Early Life & Tavern Beginnings

 Although Fraunces declared himself an innkeeper and was granted one of the year’s 218 tavern licenses in 1756, his whereabouts for two years are unknown.
 In October of 1755 he married Mary Carlile, who presumably died sometime over the next twenty five months.
 On November 30, 1757 he was remarried to Elizabeth Dalley (Dailey) who remained his wife until his death.

 Between 1758 and 1762, Fraunces owned and operated the Free Mason’s Arms, located on the west side of Broadway.
 This tavern became the infamous Hampden Hall, headquarters of the Sons of Liberty during the years immediately prior to the American Revolution.

-In 1762, Samuel Fraunces mortgaged the Free Mason’s Arms to one Walter Rutherford and used that money and another mortgage to purchase his next business venture.
+In 1762, Samuel Fraunces mortgaged the Free Mason’s Arms to one Walter Rutherford and used that money, along with another mortgage, to purchase his next business venture.
 On January 15, Fraunces purchased the building on the corner of Dock and Broad Street (known today at 54 Pearl Street) from Oliver and Philia DeLancey, Beverley and Susannah Robinson, and James Parker.
 The large brick house had been built around 1719 by Stephen DeLancey on the late 17th century landfill.

 Several months after the purchase, Fraunces opened the Sign of Queen Charlotte, named for the wife of King George III.
 Within a year the establishment was commonly referred to as the Queen’s Head Tavern.
 The Tavern was ideally located in the center of the commercial district, near the Exchange, and, most importantly, “in the Great Dock Street” and adjacent to Coenties Slip, which was the heart of the City’s waterfront.